A cataract is an opacity that clouds the natural lens of the eye. This cloudiness blocks some of the light, making vision blurry or hazy.

 Recovery from Cataract Surgery

 The patient usually will return home a half hour after the procedure.
 Restrictions after surgery are very few.
-In general, a patient can go about normal activites the next day.
+In general, a patient can go about most normal activites the next day.
 Several follow up appointments will be scheduled to ensure the eye is healing properly and the best results are obtained.

 Premium Intraocular Lenses